-2. Baptism is administered in the name of the TRINITY.
+2. Just once?

-Read Matthew 28:19 again.
-Baptism is administered in the name of the -
+From Matthew 28:19, we are reminded that baptism is administered in the name of the trinity: Father, Son and Holy Spirit.
 Christians who wish to transfer across denominations and apply for church membership ought not ask for a second baptism.
-The Presbyterian Church recognises Christian baptism of other denominations.
-Essentially as baptism symbolises the spiritual work of salvation and this is a once-only event that is complete and therefore never need repeating, baptism too, need only occur once.
+The Presbyterian Church recognises the baptism of other Christian denominations.

+3. Children?

-3. Baptism is administered to whole families, including children.
-For examples:
+Baptism is administered to whole families, including children.
+For example:

-Read Acts 16:14-15, whole household of

-Read Acts 16:33-34, whole household of

-Read 1 Corinthians 1:16, whole household of
+Read Acts 16:14-15, whole household of \\\\\\ Read Acts 16:33-34, whole household of \\\\\\ Read 1 Corinthians 1:16, whole household of \\\\\\ a) Old Testament background